 Director of Programs

-Please feel free to contact Gordon should you be interested in private tours of India or any of Alpine Ascents programs.
+Please feel free to contact Gordon should you be interested in private tours, India trips or any of Alpine Ascents programs.

 Director of Finance & Operations

 Gary directs the day-to-day financial operations of Alpine Ascents.
-He's recently arrived in Seattle after living overseas for a number of years whilst working for various not for profits.
-Gary's interests include soccer, cricket and a growing understanding of baseball.email Gary
+He’s recently arrived in Seattle after living overseas for a number of years whilst working for various not for profits.
+Gary’s interests include soccer, cricket and a growing understanding of baseball.

 Assistant Operations Manager

-Alaskan transplant and resident cookie monster, as the Guide Manager Assistant Mary helps out with scheduling, training, hiring, and logistics of the Alpine Ascents guide staff.
-In her free time, she can found living in her 1997 Astro Van named Cool Runnings and trying to climb as much as humanely possible.
+Alaskan transplant and resident kale enthusiast, as the self-proclaimed Guide Wrangler Mary works with Paul Koubek on guide scheduling, training, hiring, and assorted other logistics of the Alpine Ascents guide staff.
+In her free time, she can found trying to climb as much as humanely possible while eating wacky superfood snacks.
 From Indian Creek splitters to alpine missions in the North Cascades, Mary loves it all.
-Her spirit animal is the snow leopard but her ridiculous leggings make her infinitely easier to spot.email Mary
+Her spirit animal is the snow leopard but her ridiculous leggings make her infinitely easier to spot.

 Alaska Operations Manager